erikras/postmessage-client-server/README.md

 ## Server

-In your page loaded via iframe:
+In your page the iframe will load on your server:

 ```js
 var server = require('postmessage-client-server/server');

 server({
   // Include any methods you wish to call from the client
   bark: function (thing) {